MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A25-inference-1ofeach-theory.md

     - $30 \le n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

      - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

+To create the plots of the data:

+* Enter a title in line 15 for the plot between the quotations

+* Highlight and run lines 12 - 17

 ``` r
 moon <- read.csv("data/Moon_VR.csv")